 We maintain fixed stock option plans, under which options are granted to purchase shares of UPS class A common stock.
-Stock options granted in connection with the Plan must have an exercise price at least equal to the NYSE closing price of UPS class B common stock on the date the option is granted.
+Stock options granted in connection with the Incentive Compensation Plan must have an exercise price at least equal to the NYSE closing price of UPS class B common stock on the date the option is granted.

 Persons earning the right to receive stock options are determined each year by the Compensation Committee.
-Except in the case of death, disability, or retirement, options granted under the Plan are generally exercisable three to five years from the date of grant and before the expiration of the option 10 years after the date of grant.
+Except in the case of death, disability, or retirement, options granted under the Incentive Compensation Plan prior to 2008 are generally exercisable three to five years from the date of grant and before the expiration of the option 10 years after the date of grant.
+Beginning in 2008, option awards will be made to a more limited group of employees, and options granted will generally vest over a five year period with approximately 20% of the award vesting at each anniversary date of the grant.
 All options granted are subject to earlier cancellation or exercise under certain conditions.
 Option holders may exercise their options via the tender of cash or class A common stock, and new class A shares are issued upon exercise.
 Options granted to eligible employees will generally be granted annually during the second quarter of each year at the discretion of the Compensation Committee.